Rxmsey/Minecraft-Bedrock-FREE/README.md

 ![ownership preview](https://cdn.discordapp.com/attachments/1007798294073835562/1021079928806047884/ownership_preview.png)

-3. Navigate through the crack file, and selected files based on your system type whetiher its x64 or x32
+3. Navigate through the crack file, and selected files based on your system type whether its x64 or x32

 copy the content of the System32 file to the following path: `C:/windows/System32`